JithLord/randomStyleTranfer/README.md

 ```

 ## Need to add these functionalities
-- [ ] Needs to download Image contentImage.jpg and styleImage.jpg
+- [ ] Needs to download Images contentImage.jpg and styleImage.jpg
 - [x] Added functionalities to download Image from DuckDuckGo based on your search
-- [ ]
+- [ ] Add functionality either to download random images or image based on keyword